MusaNkosi08/GITHUB-DIGITAL-PORTFOLIO/README.md

 I prepared by researching the company and reviewing common STAR-based questions.
 I practiced responses such as “Describe a time you handled a difficult bug” and “How do you manage deadlines under pressure?”
 I recorded myself answering these questions to analyze tone, clarity, and posture.
 During the mock interview, I focused on staying calm, maintaining eye contact, and confidently explaining my experience with bug tracking and QA documentation.

 **Result:**
-The feedback I received was positive — my interviewer highlighted my professional tone and clear technical understanding.
-When I attended my real internship interview later, I applied the same techniques and successfully secured the position.
-This experience enhanced not only my confidence but also my self-awareness as a professional communicator.
+The feedback I received was positive, my interviewer highlighted my professional tone and clear technical understanding.
+When I attending my real internship interview later, I will apply the same techniques and hopefully secure the position.
+This experience will not only enhance my confidence but also my self-awareness as a professional communicator.

 ## (3) Mock Interview Video
 ### Evidence
 I recorded and submitted a mock interview video as part of my Work Readiness Training.
-The simulation was structured to replicate a real QA Engineer interview, including both technical and behavioral questions.
+The simulation was structured to replicate a real QA Tester interview, including both technical and behavioral questions.
 I reviewed my recording afterward and received constructive feedback from my lecturer.

 ![Mock Interview Video Proof](images/Mock-Video-Proof.png)